slicejwst/slicejwst.github.io/README.md

+## How to add a team member

+1. Go to `_data/team.yml` and click the pencil icon
+2. Find the right group heading
+3. Copy an existing line and change the name.
+   Keep the indentation identical.
+4. Scroll down, click "Commit changes"
+5. Wait 2 minutes and reload the site

+## If the site breaks

+Check the "Actions" tab.
+A red X means the last edit had a formatting error — usually wrong indentation.
+Click the red X, then either fix it or revert the commit.

 # Minimal Mistakes remote theme starter

 Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).